Step 1 - Choosing an Image

 Pop Art Portrait - Tone

-In this example, our Pop Art Portrait was created by filling sections of the template drawing with graduated airbrushed colors.
-This technique involves masking and spraying various sections of the image with colored inks.
+In this example, our Pop Art Portrait was created by filling masked sections of the template drawing with graduated colors.

 Pop Art Portrait - Texture

-In this example, our Pop Art Portrait was created by filling the different tonal sections of the work with contrasting transparent washes.
-To begin with, lighter colored washes were applied over the whole sheet and allowed to bleed together.
-Then the light areas of the image were masked with masking film and darker colored washes were applied to the exposed areas resulting in a more textured effect.
+In this example, our Pop Art Portrait was created by shading the different tonal sections of the work with transparent colors.
+First, these colors were applied at random over the whole drawing and partially blended together.
+Next, the light areas of tone were masked.
+Finally, darker transparent colors were applied to the exposed areas resulting in a more textured effect.